apache/guacamole-client/guacamole/src/main/guacamole-frontend/README.md

   The angular build creates a `3rdpartylicenses.txt` file, but I don't know if this is enough and where to put it.
 - Type declarations for guacamole-common-js (`guacamole-frontend-lib/src/lib/types/Guacamole.ts`) will be replaced by the package @types/guacamole-common-js once it is updated.
+- I included some Cypress E2E Tests in the `cypress` folder.
+They are not integrated in the build process and I did not include a proper configuration file because of the various possible testing setups.

 ## Possible discussion points regarding the implementation